yiranwang/CS223-loggingService/README.md

 W6: Finish the implementation such that our system can work with at least one payload format.
 W7: Extend it to accept various types of payload format.

+## APIs

+Client initiates the logging of a transaction by calling: __txid = init_logging()__
+Input:
+* none
+Output:
+* transaction ID

+_transaction IDs are a series of monotonically increasing numbers unique to each transaction.
+Most DBMS has SEQUENCE.nextval() that can generate such numbers._

+---

+Client writes each log into memory by calling: __lsn = log(txid, content, format)__
+Input:
+* txid: transaction ID
+* content: String
+* format: xml, json, plain text, binary
+Output:
+* lsn: log sequential number

+_maintain logs within the same transaction using doubly linkedlist._

+---

+Client flush the logging content from memory to disk by calling: __retcode = flush(txid)__
+Input:
+* txid: transaction ID
+Output:
+* retcode: return 0 if successful, else 1.

+---

 ### Concept